 Dedicated to reducing the number of teen Traffic Violations by providing an educational Initiative for courts to utilize when dealing with teen traffic violators.

 Board of Directors:

 William R. Richardson (Founder)

 Bill Richardson grew up in the Atlanta area and at the age of 19 moved to Michigan with his family.
 There he began a career in Law Enforcement with the Oakland County Sheriff Department.
 He met his wife Diane and soon moved back to the Atlanta area.
 He joined the Gwinnett County Police Department and served 25 years prior to his retirement.
 He obtained a Criminal Justice Degree at Brenau University.
-Bill has raised two boys who are in their thirties and two grandsons.
+Bill has raised two boys who are in their thirties and has two grandsons.

 Several years prior to retirement Bill began a program on the department called “It Won’t Happen To Me”.
 This program was designed to use the stories of the lives of teenagers who lost their lives in teen driving related car crashes to educate teens of the consequences of making the wrong decisions while driving.
 This program became very successful and funding for the printing of the book was picked up by the Governors Office of Safety and continued for four years till his retirement in 2004.

 Toward the end of 2004 Bill was requested to form a Teen Victim Impact Program by the Solicitor of Gwinnett County.
 Through the cooperative effort of It Won’t Happen To Me, The Teen Victim Impact Program was developed and began January 2006 in Gwinnett county.
 In 2009 TVIP was incorporated as a 501 (c) (3) non-profit organization.
-January of 2011 we began our Teen Victim Impact Program in the City of Atlanta, and Athens GA. and have since grown to include Bartow, Chatham, Dekalb, Gwinnett, Henry, Macon-Bibb, Milton, N. Georgia, Paulding, Rockdale and Roswell.
-A Substance Abuse Program has recently been developed to be used by courts, schools, and colleges and will start in early 2014.
+We currently have programs in Athens, Bartow, Chatham, Dekalb, Gwinnett, Henry, Macon-Bibb, Milton, N. Georgia, Paulding, Rockdale and Roswell.
+A Substance Abuse Program has recently been developed to be used by courts, schools, and colleges.
+We currently have a SAVIP Program in Athens/Clarke County.